jericho1124/roomscape-flutter/README.md

 # RoomScape - Flutter E-commerce App

-A modern e-commerce application built with Flutter for selling home improvement products like walls and floors.
+A modern e-commerce application built with Flutter for selling products like wall and floor designs.

 Features